Darius S. Jhabvala: Career

 Jhabvala began his career working for the United Nations in New York, where he gained valuable experience in international affairs.
 Later, he became an instructor at the Latin American Institute in New York and an assistant editor for Newsweek.

-Jhabvala was widely respected by his colleagues in the State Department and beyond.
-He served as the president of the State Department Correspondents Association, where he was known for his insightful reporting and impeccable professionalism.
-Jhabvala was also known for his warmth, gentleness, and deep humanity and was often described as the most popular man in the State Department Press Corp.
+Jhabvala was respected by his colleagues in the State Department and was considered a warm and gentle person.
+He served as the president of the State Department Correspondents Association, where he was known for his insightful reporting and professionalism.

-Known for his soft British colonial accent and self-deprecating humor, Jhabvala was beloved by his colleagues in the State Department press corps.
-NBC correspondent Richard Valeriani once described him as "Mr. Chips - lovable, fun to tease, but the guy we went to when we needed advice."

 Secretary of State Henry Kissinger, who praised him as a "great human being" and a "unique friend."
-He described his job tracking Kissinger, as "Trying to track sirocco.
+He described his job tracking Kissinger as "trying to track sirocco.
 You don't know where the wind comes from, but it seems to blow away the locusts."

 Personal life and legacy

 Darius Jhabvala married Sarica Agondo, who he met at Columbia and they had four children, Murzban, Jamasp, Tehemura, and Kirman.